AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 C/C++ limitations
 ^^^^^^^^^^^^^^^^^

+The instrumentation process relies on function calls that have side effects.
+These functions are thus not ``constexpr`` and cannot be inserted in any such context.
+As such, |gcvins| will not instrument functions or constructors declared as ``constexpr``, and they will not generate any coverage obligations.

 The instrumentation process yields preprocessed versions of the sources.
 Thus, it is required to remove any :cmd-option:`-include` switch that is passed to the compiler invocation, by having a dedicated scenario variable for a coverage